-Making sure your shipments are prepared for transit is one of the most important factors in a smooth and successful delivery.
+Preparing your shipments for transit is one of the most important factors in a smooth and successful delivery.
 Issues with postage can impact delivery speed or can result in a failed delivery, while issues with packaging may result in damaged shipment contents.

 Here are some common packaging mistakes for you to be aware of and to avoid.

-Prepare your shipment for a successful and speedy delivery by applying the correct postage for your shipments.
+For a successful and speedy delivery correct postage is key:

 - Double-check the shipment is going to the correct recipient